United Episcopal Church of North America: History

 At the 2008 General Convention, the delegates elected three suffragan bishops with the intention that they would serve the UECNA and also assist the ACC and APCK when requested.
 Two of them subsequently departed the UECNA for the Reformed Episcopal Church, leaving Peter D. Robinson as the sole suffragan bishop in UECNA until his appointment as Bishop of the Missionary District of the West in November, 2009.
-Robinson was named as Archbishop Coadjutor by the National Council in April 2010 to succeeded Stephen C. Reber upon his retirement on September 6, 2010.
+Robinson was named as Archbishop Coadjutor by the National Council in April 2010 to succeed Stephen C. Reber upon his retirement on September 6, 2010.
 He was elected as Presiding Bishop by the 10th General Convention, held in Heber Springs, AR, on May 12, 2011.
-Under Robinson's leadership, the UECNA has returned to a 'Classical Anglican' position emphasizing its continuity with the old Protestant Episcopal Church and the English Reformation.
+Under Robinson's leadership, the UECNA has positioned itself emphasizing its claimed continuity with the old Protestant Episcopal Church and the English Reformation.

-In July, 2014, a small continuing Anglican jurisdiction, the Diocese of the Great Lakes, under Bishop David Hustwick, joined the UECNA as its diocese for the Great Lakes states and eastern Canada.
+UECNA had an intercommunion agreement with the Diocese of the Great Lakes prior the Diocese's full incorporation on July 19, 2014.
+Bishop David Hustwick joined the UECNA as its diocese for the Great Lakes states and eastern Canada.
 In January, 2015, a petition was received from Bishop George Conner of the Anglican Episcopal Church at the behest of that jurisdiction's standing committee asking for admission as a non-geographical diocese of the UECNA.
 This was granted on February 11, 2015.

-In mid-2022, there were 25 UECNA congregations in 12 states, including Alabama, Arizona, Arkansas, California, Florida, Kentucky, Michigan, Missouri, New York, North Carolina, and Virginia.
-The headquarters of the jurisdiction are in Waynesboro, Virginia.

-Episcopate

-The UECNA traces its historic episcopate from the Church of England as follows: